 Tension-type headaches: A tension headache is the most common form of a primary headache.
 That is suffered by more than eighty percent of the population.
-Tension-type headaches are discomfiting.
-However, they only ever become a real problem if they become too frequent or chronic.
+Tension-type headaches are very uncomfortable and can become a serious issue if they become too frequent or chronic.

-Secondary headaches mostly include the cervicogenic kinds of headaches.
 A secondary headache is caused by a fundamental issue in the body.
-This type of a headache is mostly a symptom of something else that is wrong with the body, rather than the primary cause.
+This type of headache is mostly a symptom of something else that is wrong with the body, rather than the primary cause.

-It has been proven that physical therapy has been effective in the treatment of many of these types of headaches.
-People suffering from cervicogenic headaches, for example, have been especially known to benefit from physiotherapy techniques.
-Physical therapy has helped cases where other treatments and medication have failed to procure adequate results.
+It has been proven that physiotherapy for headaches is an effective treatment.
+People suffering from cervicogenic headaches have been especially known to benefit from physiotherapy techniques.
+In some cases, physical therapy has helped cases where other treatments and medication have failed to procure adequate results.

-People recommend using physical therapy for headaches in which the patient is known to have the following traits:
+People recommend using physiotherapy for headaches in which the patient is known to have the following traits:

 It also occurs in people who have suffered from a physical injury or malady in the past such as:

-Many patients come into the Pillars of Wellness Centre in Burlington, because of the advances that physiotherapy has made in the treatment of this particular illness.
 Physiotherapy works for the treatment of cervicogenic and tension-type headaches.
-It can help relax the muscles and the joints that are under stress, causing the pain in the first place.
+It can help relax the muscles and the joints that are under stress relieving the source of the pain.